Updated Alfa Romeo Tonale 2026 Finally Earns Its Badge On The Hood | Review

 Towing Capacity: 2,000 lbs

-Price: From $46,035 for the hybrid / $52,730 for the Tributo Italiano Edition
+Price: from $46,035 for hybrid / $52,730 for Tributo Italiano Edition

 Interior: A Split Personality

-Inside, the Tonale walks a fine line.
+Inside, the Tonale walks a strange line.
 It seems to wander between premium and cheap.
 Let’s start with the good, because there’s plenty of it.
 The front seats are excellent.
 They are comfortable for long distances, supportive enough for spirited driving, and easy to get settled in.
 The cabin isn’t huge, but it’s cozy.
 More importantly, it still feels special.

 Behind the seats, you’ll find 27 cubic feet of cargo space.
 It’s not huge, but more than enough for most things.
 Have you seen how truly spacious cars drive?
 The compromise is worth it.
 Speaking of how this thing drives…

-Handling Worthy of the Badge
+Handling Worthy Of The Badge

 Alfa Romeo equips this car with a 268-hp (200 kW) 2.0-liter turbocharged four-cylinder engine producing 295 lb-ft of torque.
 It’s not a world record, but it’s not slow either.
 Technically, the PHEV hybrid is faster, but you’d need a stopwatch to prove it.
-The non-hybrid version, understandably, is lighter, so it feels much more eager to respond to throttle inputs.
+The non-hybrid version is understandably lighter, so it feels much more eager to respond to throttle inputs.

 More importantly, it finally has character.
 The steering remains excellent.
 Precise, direct, and incredibly informative for a compact crossover.
 The front end goes exactly where you point it, and the chassis reacts instantly.
 The adaptive dampers also deserve praise.